-Credit: The Good, The Bad, & How to Improve Your Score
+Credit: the Good, the Bad, & How to Improve Your Score

 There are three credit reporting agencies, TransUnion, Equifax, and Experian – and when obtaining your personal credit score it is important to remember that while the information contained in each report tends to be very similar, each of the reporting agencies utilize different criteria to calculate your final score.
 Each report will include personal information consisting of an individual’s name, date of birth, address, and employment history as well as a summary of accounts, public records (liens, judgments, bankruptcies), and a list of past inquiries.